k3s-io/helm-controller/README.md

 The Helm Controller is easy to get running locally, follow the instructions for your needs and requires a running k8s server + CRDs etc. When you have a working k8s cluster, you can use `./manifests/crd.yaml` to create the CRD and `./manifests/example-helmchart.yaml` which runs the `stable/traefik` helm chart.

 #### Locally
 Building and running natively will start a daemon which will watch a local k8s API.
-See Manifests section above about how to to create the CRD and Objects using the provided manifests.
+See Manifests section above about how to create the CRD and Objects using the provided manifests.

 ```
 go build -o ./bin/helm-controller